How long your Social Security Disability benefits last depends on what benefits you are receiving.

-If you meet the criteria for receiving benefits, you can apply for benefits, and once they are awarded, you can continue to receive them as long as your status does not change or you do not lose eligibility for benefits in any way.
+If you meet the criteria for receiving SSDI or SSI payments, you can apply for benefits.
+Once they are awarded, you can continue to receive them as long as your status does not change or you do not lose eligibility for benefits in any way.
 Details on how a change of status can lead to a cessation of benefits are provided below:

 Returning to Work or Earning Substantial Income

 If you start earning over $1,350 per month, which is defined as substantial gainful activity in 2022, you may lose your Social Security Disability benefits.
 For SSDI, the substantial gainful activity limit for blind individuals is $2,260 per month.
 When receiving benefits, the Social Security Administration (SSA) requires you to report changes to your income.

 A medical improvement of your disability can cause you to lose your benefits.
 SSDI recipients and their benefits may be periodically reviewed to verify the status of the recipient and to reconfirm eligibility.
 This review is referred to as a continuing disability review or CDR.

 The SSA typically performs CDRs every three or seven years, depending on the kind of disability you have and the chances it has of improving.
 If your condition improves and you are not classified as disabled, you may lose your benefits.

 Other reasons for losing benefits may include becoming incarcerated or leaving the country for an extended period of time, depending on the kind of benefits you receive.

 After Age 65